brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/assignments/High_performance_computing.md

 - Again, please note that the hands-on tutorial in this module is not accessible in Taiwan.
 We don’t recommend to complete this module for beginners.
 If you’re very interesting on high-performance computing, you can still grasp a concept of high performance computing in this module.
 - Go to the [module page](https://school.brainhackmtl.org/modules/hpc/) and watch the video.
 - Copy and paste the following question in a text file (`*.txt`, `*.md`) or Mircosoft Word (`*.docx`).

 ```
 1. (0.2 points) What you can do for high-performance computing?
 	a.
 Supercomputers/clusters will always dramatically run faster than your laptop.
 	b.
 You have permission to directly install the software that is needed for your analysis.
 	c.
-You can execute analysis job that have intensive usage of computing resources.
+You can execute analysis job that have intensive but reasonable usage of computing resources.
 	d.
 Supercomputers/clusters will execute my analysis job whenever I ask them to do.

 Your answer: